 If you decide not to risk it and get them all at home, then make sure you do your homework and shop around.
 Prices vary wildly, and some insurance companies will actually cover certain immunizations, so make sure you check.
 After checking with your insurance, go see your primary care doctor and a travel doctor to get their respective opinions, then ask them both their prices.
 Check with city and county health clinics as well.

 Reading and researching malaria meds can cause a massive headache.
 There are so many different pills to take, and some only work in some parts of the world.
 For instance, one malaria med may work against the disease in Southeast Asia, but that same pill won’t work in Africa.
-It’s frustrating and confusing, and while there is a relatively new pill that works everywhere, it’s typically most expensive.
+It’s frustrating and confusing, and while there is a pill that works everywhere, it’s typically most expensive.

 Malaria meds are also typically sold by the pill, and most programs require travelers to take them at least a week before entering a malaria zone and up to a month after leaving one.
 That’s a lot of pills, and for something that is so expensive, it really adds up.
 Consider getting a base amount of pills before leaving, especially if your first stop is in a malaria zone.
 Once in a different country, it is possible to get more pills there for much less than at home.
 Just make sure you do your research and know that you can get more there.